uiceds/syllabus/manuscript.md

 **Module -1 Class sessions:**

-* Tue 11/22/2022, 12:00 CST: Fall break
+* Thu 11/16/2023, 12:00 CST: Fall break
-* Thu 11/24/2022, 12:00 CST: Fall break
+* Tue 11/21/2023, 12:00 CST: Fall break

 <!---->
-### Module 10: Final projects
+### Module 10: Fairness in machine learning

-**Module 10 Overview:** In this module we will present the results of our semester projects.
+**Module 10 Overview:** Machine learning models can contain bias, which is especially important as these models become more integrated in to human society.
+		We will learn how to detect and minimize this bias.

+**Module 10 Learning Objectives:** By the end of this module, you should be able to:

+* Use disaggregated testing to detect bias in machine learning models
+* Design and construct models to minimize any detected bias